Anti-establishment rocker holds key to reshaping Poland

 That means winning over members of smaller parties including Liroy, the hip hop artist formerly known as Piotr Marzec, and fellow lawmakers from the anti-establishment Kukiz‘15 group which came third on Sunday.

 This may not be easy for 66-year-old Kaczynski.
-Liroy, a self-confessed dope smoker who wants to legalize it, dismisses the Polish political class as “old farts”.
+Liroy, a self-confessed dope smoker who wants to legalise it, dismisses the Polish political class as “old farts”.

 Kukiz‘15 swept into Poland’s politics this year on a populist wave which parties across Europe such as Italy’s 5-Star Movement, Germany’s AfD and Britain’s UKIP have also ridden.